 This is a guilty pleasure that not many MJ fans appreciate.
 Contained on his 1997 ‘Blood On The Dance Floor’ EP, “Is It Scary” is less about the occult (despite what the eerie musical arrangement and sound effects would suggest) and more about Michael’s frustration with the media and the monster they painted him to be.
 In the song, Michael flips the script and concludes that, “like a mirror reveals the truth, see the evil one is you.”
-Another great collabo with Jam & Lewis, btw!
+Another great collabo with Jam & Lewis, btw.

 Is it sad that, as one of Michael Jackson and the Jackson 5’s biggest fans, I didn’t hear this song until many years after it had been sampled on Puff Daddy’s “It’s All About The Benjamins” in 1997?
 I discovered it when I downloaded the ‘Maybe Tomorrow’ album in 2012, fifteen years after the sample and more than 40 years after the song’s original release.
 Tsssk, tsssk.

 No self-respecting MJ fan should ever be able to say that about “It’s Great To Be Here,” but maybe redemption comes in the form of this tribute, and the song’s inclusion on this very exclusive list of underrated MJ tunes.
-Check out the lyric video above, with lady-magnet Mike crooning about his fiery Señorita and his cold-as-ice Eskimo.
+Check out the lyric video above, with Mike crooning about his fiery Señorita and his cold-as-ice Eskimo.

 Before Siedah Garrett there was Patti Austin, the Quincy Jones protégé who teamed up with Michael on his first Q-produced album, 1979’s ‘Off The Wall.’
-This criminally underrated mid-tempo R&B number has some disco flourishes but mostly finds Michael and Patti complementing each other vocally, especially in the chorus where they harmonize perfectly.
+This criminally underrated mid-tempo R&B number has some disco moments but mostly finds Michael and Patti complementing each other vocally, especially in the chorus where they harmonize perfectly.

 It’s kind of unfair to include a song from the ’Bad’ album considering nearly all of them received some kind of exposure back when the album was released (I excluded all ‘Thriller’ songs for this reason).
 As part of the short ‘Moonwalker’ anthology musical that accompanied the ‘Bad’ album’s release, MJ included an animated video for “Speed Demon” in which the real-life superstar interacted with claymation characters.
-Recommended: “Leave Me Alone” and “Liberian Girl,” both non-singles that were on ‘Bad’ but received far more MTV exposure than “Demon.”
+Recommended: “Leave Me Alone” and “Liberian Girl,” both non-singles of which were on ‘Bad’ but received far more MTV exposure than “Demon.”

 Okay, this song is one of the few on this list that actually did get a single release, but it wasn’t until more than two years after its album, ‘HIStory,’ came out and, as a result, it barely made the charts (No. 91 on the Billboard Hot 100; No. 50 on the Hot R&B/Hip-Hop Chart).
 In this stellar tune, Michael sings “Lord have mercy; we’re talking danger, baby” about the titular dilemma.
 I’d say that would be an understatement today (especially if you’re an American caught in the “Big Village”).